 - 1. Admission requirements are appropriate to the learning outcome goals of the program and consistent with the Ontario Qualifications Framework (OQF). - 2.
-Admission to a bachelor's program normally requires at a minimum an Ontario Secondary School Diploma or equivalent. - 3.
-Mature students have demonstrated academic abilities equivalent to those of Ontario high school graduates, verified by successful completion of courses at the postsecondary level or an entrance examination.
+Admission to an honours bachelor's program normally requires at a minimum an Ontario Secondary School Diploma or equivalent, six university or university/college courses at the Grade 12 level, a minimum average of 65%, and any additional requirements. - 3.
+Mature students7 have demonstrated academic abilities equivalent to those of Ontario high school graduates, verified by successful completion of courses at the postsecondary level or an entrance examination.